 As a designer, I have a very complicated relationship with code.
-Whenever I try to spend less time with it and focus on the many other technical aspects of user experience design, I feel I need to keep my skills sharp and realise I could never quit coding cold turkey.
+Whenever I try to spend less time with it and focus on the many other aspects of user experience design, I feel I need to keep my skills sharp and realise I could never quit coding cold turkey.

-Like many designers, I started my career as a web developer, which is why I value coding as a skill.
+Like many designers, I started my career as a developer, which is why I value coding as a skill.
 As a teenager, I was hired by a large music store with a small online presence as the sole developer of the website and needed to quickly learn everything from interface design to back-end integration, maintenance, and basic server configuration.
 My next role at an agency required me to continue designing and building websites and other software for small and medium-sized businesses.

 Beginning my career in this type of unconventional ‘generalist’ role was both a blessing and a curse.
-It was a blessing because I learnt every step of the web design and development process at once in a pretty high-pressure environment.
+It was a blessing because I learnt every step of the web design and development process at once in a fast-paced environment.
 It was a curse because my work history requires a lengthy explanation as I don’t have a single specialty.
 Industry people often use the term ‘unicorn designer’ to describe designers that code, but it’s often used as a pejorative term for technologists who can’t design or code very well.

 As I’ve progressed in my career, recruiters and employers with good intentions have suggested I specialise by ‘picking a lane’.
 This has usually been great advice, as it has helped me join companies and work for teams that I’ve truly enjoyed being part of.
 But a few times, recruiters have asked me to alter my CV so it didn’t appear as though I started my career as a web developer.
 They believed it put me at a disadvantage in the job market.